tresoldi/ngesh/README.md

 end;
 ```

-We can override parameters from configuration files at the command-line.
+All parameters provided in the configuration files can be overridden
+at the command-line.

-A textual visualization of the tree can be obtained with:
+A textual representation of the same tree (that is, of the
+random tree generated with the set of parameters and the same
+seed) can be obtained with the
+`-o ascii` flag:

 ```bash
 $ ngesh -c ngesh_demo.conf --seed 123 -o ascii